 - Program activities: e.g., what will students do; what will student participation look like?

 - Classroom management: e.g., how are expectations of students conveyed; what school-wide or classroom-specific mechanisms for behavior management can the artist implement?

 Even if a school has worked with an artist in the past, planning is important because new teachers, students, curriculum standards, and/or a new program may impact success.

 Review Technical and Space Needs

-Artists prepare educational materials such as lesson plans, teacher guides, or study guides to help teachers prepare for an artist visit.
-At least two weeks before the United Arts-supported program, the artist is responsible for forwarding one copy of his/her educational materials to the school’s Cultural Arts Representative.
+Artists prepare educational materials such as lesson plans and/or study guides to help teachers prepare for an artist visit.
+At least two weeks before the United Arts-supported program, the artist is responsible for forwarding one copy of his/her educational materials.
 Cultural Arts Representatives are then responsible for distributing educational materials to school faculty prior to the artist’s arrival.